 A new view of a protein frequently mutated in pituitary tumors is overturning conventional wisdom and could point to novel targets for cancer drugs.

 The protein, a “G protein” called Gαs, initiates messages inside cells.
 But a single mutation alters Gαs action in a surprising way.
-The protein’s molecular “off switch” actually switches activity on, researchers report April 5, 2018, in the journal Cell.
+The protein’s molecular “off switch” actually switches activity onexternal link, opens in a new tab, researchers report April 5, 2018, in the journal Cell.

 That backwards behavior runs counter to what some researchers had expected, and could help scientists devise new cancer drugs that specifically target Gαs, says study coauthor Kevan Shokat, a Howard Hughes Medical Institute investigator at the University of California, San Francisco.